Recessed Lighting Buyers Guide

 What is recessed lighting?

-Recessed lighting is typically installed inside a ceiling, wall, or other surface.
+Recessed lighting, also commonly known as can lights or downlights, are is typically installed inside a ceiling, wall, or other surface.
 It’s made up of three different components: the housing, the trim, and the bulb.
 The housing, which contains all of the electrical components, is hidden within the wall.
 The trim is part of the fixture that is visible to anyone.
 The bulb, of course, produces light.

 What are the main types of recessed lighting Trims?